Daniel Pedrozo

-Daniel Esteban Pedrozo Martínez (born 19 March 2004) is a Colombian professional footballer currently playing as a defender for UAE Pro League club Al Wasl.
+Daniel Esteban Pedrozo Martínez (born 19 March 2004) is a Colombian professional footballer currently playing as a defender for Deportes Tolima.

 Club career

 Born in Bucaramanga, Pedrozo began his career with amateur side Independiente Santander, joining at the age of eight.
 He stayed with Independiente until the age of fourteen, and spent 2019 with Belén La Nubia Arco Zaragoza in Medellín.
 In January 2020, he signed with professional side Real Cartagena and was immediately integrated into the first team at the age of fifteen.

 In early 2023, he was subject of a bid from an unnamed club from the United Arab Emirates.

 International career

 Pedrozo represented Colombia at the 2023 South American U-20 Championship, where he was one of Colombia's best players during the tournament.